Sifchain/sifnode/x/dispensation/UserFlow.md

 ```
 - After this step ideally both amara and zane can take a copy of the `mkey` which they can use to create transactions ,and send it over to the other person to sign ( More details on this later).
 Amara and Zane can then leave ,they would be able to sign and broadcast tx from their own locations.
 ### Create offline tx
 - Zane and amara needs to decide how much of the total funding they would provide individually .
-Based on the output list above we need a total of 10rowan .
-They decide to fund 5rowan each.Based on this they will create an input file which looks like this.
+Looking at the output list above we need a total of 10rowan .
+They decide to fund 5rowan each .Based on this they will create an input file which looks like this.
 ```json
 {
  "Input": [